-The MV Film Society presents a weekend of feature films and shorts that celebrate the convergence of music, culture, and film.
+The MV Film Society presents a weekend of feature films and musical performances that celebrate the convergence of music, culture, and film.

 Music and film flow naturally together.
-Our third annual Filmusic Festival will bring you closer to the music you love, or introduce you to some you’ve never known, with great films and live music!
+Our 7th Annual FILMUSIC Festival will bring you closer to the music you love, or introduce you to some you’ve never known, with great films and live music!

 Enjoy a stimulating toe-tapping weekend…

 Thursday, June 20

 6:30 PM — Opening reception with live music in lobby

 7:30 PM — THE PASSION OF JOAN OF ARC (1929) with Live Musical Score performed by the Berklee Silent Film Orchestra